The market square humiliation of incumbent governor of Lagos, Akinwunmi Ambode, was excruciating to watch even for a non-supporter.

 There’s also that contrived title ‘Asiwaju’ [Foremost leader] of Lagos.
 By which Tinubu tricks Lagosians into seeing him as a towering political figure, almost parallel to Oba of Lagos.
 And not forgetting that good vibe Fuji album, ‘New Lagos’, by musician, K1 de Ultimate – which becomes an earworm – reassuring you Tinubu is best thing that happened to the city.
 Tinubu has so much flourished politically that, at gatherings, admirers now, in a cultish manner, sing anthem to him: ‘On Your Mandate We Shall Stand!’

 Now that we’ve identified Tinubu’s political power hinges on Yoruba culture, clever ‘Image Management’ and violence.
-Were left with the question: how will this Colossus of modern Lagos politics get flattened?
+We’re left with the question: how will this Colossus of modern Lagos politics get flattened?

 From brief assessment of Yoruba philosophy above, it won’t be hasty to say the people’s preferred way of addressing social issues is ‘elite consensus’.
 Yoruba abhor public criticism - lifeblood of liberal democracy.
 Perhaps explaining flirtation with oxymoronic ‘one-party democracy’ today.
 Best described as ‘Village Tree democracy’ in Anthony Enahoro’s memoir Fugitive Offender.
 Communities gathering under Baobab trees to air grievances to their monarch and elders; and whatever solution these unelected ‘wise heads’ proffer become binding on all.